 All deposits taken by landlords and letting agents for Assured Shorthold Tenancies in England and Wales must be protected by one of three tenancy deposit protection schemes.

 The deposit schemes provide tenants with a degree of protection and enable them to get all or part of their deposit back when they are entitled to it.
-The presence of the schemes also encourage landlords and tenants to make a clear agreement at the start of a tenancy on the condition of the property, usually by way of a formal inventory.
-The schemes also provide a free dispute resolution service in the event that landlords and tenants cannot agree on how the deposit is to be repaid at the end of a tenancy
+The presence of the schemes also encourages landlords and tenants to make a clear agreement at the start of a tenancy on the condition of the property, usually by way of a formal inventory.
+The schemes also provide a free dispute resolution service in the event that landlords and tenants cannot agree on how the deposit is to be repaid at the end of a tenancy.

 There are two types of tenancy deposit protection schemes available for landlords and letting agents, and the government has awarded contracts to three companies to run schemes: